Aranmanai 2: Production

-The project's progress was first officially revealed after Trisha had tweeted her involvement in the sequel and revealed that she would star alongside Siddharth.
+The project's progress was first officially revealed after Trisha Krishnan had tweeted her involvement in the sequel and revealed that she would star alongside Siddharth.
 Hansika Motwani subsequently also announced that she would work in Aranmanai 2.
 Poonam Bajwa was later selected for the role.
-Soori was selected as a comedian replacing N. Santhanam who was part of first film.
+Soori was selected as a comedian replacing Santhanam who was part of first film.
 Kovai Sarala and Aadukalam Naren were also added to the cast to portray supporting roles.
 The team began the first schedule in mid-June 2015, with scenes involving Hansika canned.

 The film's second schedule was begun in July where portions involving Trisha and Siddarth were shot.
 A song sequence involving dancers from Kerala and a cast including Siddarth, Trisha, Soori and Kovai Sarala was also canned.
-The team created a 103 feet statue of the goddess for a song sequence.
+The team created a 103 feet statue of the sleeping goddess Mariamman for a song sequence.
 The principal photography of the film came to an end in mid-November and the post-production work started.

 Music

 The film's soundtrack album and background score were composed by Hiphop Tamizha.
 The soundtrack album consists of six tracks.
-The music rights were purchased by Think Music India.
+The music rights were purchased by Think Music.
 The album was released on 27 December 2015.
 Independent singer Kaushik Krish (who earlier recorded "Kannala Kannala", also composed by Hiphop Tamizha for Thani Oruvan) announced in September 2015 that he was working on a single track from the album, though his name did not appear on the tracklist.

 Release

 The promotional song of the film 'Party with the Pei' was released on 10 November 2015 coinciding with Deepavali.
-The film was announced to be released on 15 January 2016 coinciding with Thai Pongal, however the release date was pushed to 29 January 2016.
+The film was announced to be released on 15 January 2016 coinciding with Pongal, however the release date was pushed to 29 January 2016.

 The film released on 29 January 2016 on more than 400 screens in Tamil Nadu.